 - This dough can be used to make other types of pasta, like spaghetti, tortellini, ravioli, …etc.

 - Leave the sheets to dry for half an hour.

 - In a pan boil enough water to cover the pasta sheets, season with salt, add the lasagna sheets in the boiling water, and let it cook for 5 minutes.

-- Drain the lasagna sheets and now you can use them in making lasagna.
+- Drain the lasagna sheets and now you can use them in making your desired lasagna recipe.

-- Make sure to flour the surface or the dough might stick.
+- Make sure to flour the working surface, or the dough might stick.

 - This post was originally published in 2016 and is now updated with more information.